Case studies

 I was contacted by VocalEyes, having previously worked with their Interim CEO.
 VocalEyes bring art and culture to life for blind and visually impaired people at theatres, museums, galleries, heritage sites and online.

-I’m working with the Interim CEO providing recruitment support and to implement an HR Management System and service to help streamline their online HR processes and provide on-going HR support to managers.
-We’ve also launched an Employee Assistant Programme (EAP) to make sure the team feel fully supported with their mental health and wellbeing.
+I worked with the Interim CEO providing recruitment support and to implement an HR Management System and service to help streamline their online HR processes and provide on-going HR support to managers.
+We launched an Employee Assistant Programme (EAP) to make sure the team feel fully supported with their mental health and wellbeing.

 English PEN, London